ValerioSpagnoli/EyeRoad/README.md

-# Vehicles and plates detector and tracking with string plate recognition
+# EyeRoad: Vehicles and plates detector and tracking with string plate recognition

 This repository contain the project for Vision and Perception exam of Master in Artificial in Intelligence and Robotics from **University La Sapienza of Rome**.